ycm-core/YouCompleteMe/README.md

 YCM comes with sane defaults for its options, but you still may want to take a look at what's available for configuration.
 There are a few interesting options that are conservatively turned off by default that you may want to turn on.

+### [NeoBundle][NeoBundle] installation
+[NeoBundle][NeoBundle] can do the compilation for you just add in your vimrc:

+    NeoBundle 'Valloric/YouCompleteMe', {
+         \ 'build'      : {
+            \ 'mac'     : './install.sh --clang-completer --system-libclang --omnisharp-completer',
+            \ 'unix'    : './install.sh --clang-completer --system-libclang --omnisharp-completer',
+            \ 'windows' : './install.sh --clang-completer --system-libclang --omnisharp-completer',
+            \ 'cygwin'  : './install.sh --clang-completer --system-libclang --omnisharp-completer'
+            \ }
+         \ }

+But you can have a issue about the time needed to get the sub modules and compile the whole thing, on my Lenovo t440s it take near 15 minutes, so to achieve that, you need to tweak the internal value of timeout in [NeoBundle][NeoBundle], add in your vimrc:

+    let g:neobundle#install_process_timeout = 1500

 ### Ubuntu Linux x64 super-quick installation